skorokithakis/django-cloudflare-push/README.md

 * Install django-cloudflare-push using pip: `pip install django-cloudflare-push`

-* Add tokenauth to your authentication backends:
+* Add the middleware to your MIDDLEWARE setting:

 ```python
 MIDDLEWARE = (